f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 Console Access to System Controllers and Blades via Built-In Terminal Server
 ============================================================================

 You may have a need to access the console of a VELOS BX110 blade, one of the system controllers, or a tenant to diagnose a problem, or to watch it bootup.
-VELOS provides a built-in terminal server function that will proxy network connections to individual blades, system controller, & tenant console ports.
-Specific TCP ports on the system controller floating IP address have been reserved and mapped to console ports of as follows:
+VELOS provides a built-in terminal server function that will proxy network connections to individual blades, system controller, and tenant console ports.
+Specific TCP ports on the system controller floating IP address have been reserved and mapped to console ports as follows:

 •	System controller ports 7001-7008 map to slots/blades 1-8
-•	System controller ports 7100 & 7200 map to system controllers 1 & 2
+•	System controller ports 7100 and 7200 map to system controllers 1 & 2
 •	Chassis partition ports 700x map to tenant ID’s (requires tenant name as username)

 You can connect to any blade by SSH’ing to the floating IP address of the system controller and specifying the proper port for the blade you want to connect with.
-Port 7001 maps to blade1, 7002 to blade2 etc….
-Once connected to the terminal server, you will need to login as root to the blade.
+Port 7001 maps to blade-1, 7002 to blade-2 etc. Once connected to the terminal server, you will need to log in as root to the blade.
 The blade will have the default root password and will need to be changed on first reboot.
 The example below shows connecting to blade 2 ( port 7002) through a terminal server.

 .. code-block:: bash